leonstel/leonstel.github.io/blogs/gmap5.md

 To summarize, a lot has happened while creating this project.
 It has been fun making it and I hope you have learned at least one thing or two that would help you further on your own journey.
-We have created a whole infrastructure for creating google maps linked with a most basic store.
+We have created a whole infrastructure for creating google maps linked to a most basic store with several helpers methods to make life easy.

 #### A Royal Goodbye